Furious 7: Filming

 Principal photography began in early September 2013 in Atlanta, with a casting call issued.
 Abu Dhabi was also a filming location; the production crew chose it over Dubai, as they would benefit from the Emirate's 30% rebate scheme.
 Pikes Peak Highway in Colorado was closed in September to film some driving sequences.

+Spiro Razatos returned to serve as stunt coordinator and second unit director, having previously done so for Fast Five and Fast & Furious 6.
+He was joined in these duties by Jack Gill, who also worked with him on the previous two films, and Joel Kramer, who previously directed second unit for director Wan on The Conjuring (2013) and Death Sentence (2007) and would later work with him again on The Conjuring 2 (2016).

 On September 16, the production filmed with Paul Walker and the Kimsey twins, playing his son, Jack, in front of an Atlanta elementary school.
 Han's funeral scene was filmed at Oakland Cemetery, with extras needed for the scene being "hot, hip and trendy cool types of all ethnicities between the ages of 18 and 45".
 On the evening of September 19, Lucas Black joined the production for his sole scene with Diesel, in an Atlanta parking garage.
 Separate scenes with Walker also shot in the same location on the same night, including one half of a phone conversation between his character and Jordana Brewster's.

 On October 24, over a month into the film's production, Johnson tweeted he had started shooting for the film after wrapping up on Hercules.
 Five days later, Diesel posted the first photo of Johnson on the set, in the hospital scene.

+Death of Paul Walker

 On November 30, Walker, who portrayed Brian O'Conner, died in a single-vehicle accident.
 The next day, Universal announced that production would continue after a delay that would allow the filmmakers to rework the film.
 On December 4, Universal put production on hold indefinitely.
 Wan later confirmed that the film had not been cancelled.
 On December 22, Diesel announced that the film would be released on April 10, 2015.
 On February 27, 2014, The Hollywood Reporter reported that filming would resume on April 1, and that the cast and crew had headed to Atlanta to prepare for about eight more weeks of shooting.
 Principal photography ended on July 10.